2026 BWF World Championships

-The 2026 BWF World Championships will be the 30th edition of the world badminton championships.
-It will be held in New Delhi, India in 2026.
-India is set to host the World Championships for the first time since 2009.
+The 2026 BWF World Championships is the 30th edition of the world badminton championships.
+It took place in New Delhi, India in 2026.
+India hosted the World Championships for the first time since 2009.

 Host selection

 The host nation India was originally supposed to hold the Sudirman Cup in 2023, however due to all events in China getting cancelled in 2021, the Sudirman Cup was moved to Vantaa in Finland with the 2023 Sudirman Cup going to Suzhou, China.
 India thereby was selected as the hosts of the 2026 World Championships due to the transfer of the hosting rights of 2023 Sudirman Cup.
-New Delhi was announced to be the host city at the 2025 BWF World Championships at Paris.
+New Delhi was announced to be the host city after the 2025 BWF World Championships at Paris.

+Competition schedule

+The tournament lasts over 7 days.